CODAIT/nlp-editor/README.md

 9. Create your NLP model.
 Use the [Tutorial](./tutorial.md) for guidance.

-10. When you are satisfied with your model, clock **Export**.
+10. When you are satisfied with your model, click **Export**.
 A `.zip` file is generated on your local file system.

 11. In Watson Discovery on CloudPak for Data, apply the model by following the steps in [Advanced Rules Models](https://cloud.ibm.com/docs/discovery-data?topic=discovery-data-domain#advanced-rules).